PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-genome-drugs.rst

 *************************************
-Return AMR Data For Genomes in PATRIC
+Return AMR Data For Genomes in BV-BRC
 *************************************